-Secretary of the Navy Josephus Daniels to Congressman Benjamin.
-K. Focht, Republican from Pennsylvania
+Secretary of the Navy Josephus Daniels to Representative Benjamin.
+K. Focht, Republican-Pennsylvania

 May 29th, 1918.